 Minneapolis officer convicted of murder in 911 caller death

-MINNEAPOLIS – A Minneapolis police officer was convicted of murder Tuesday in the fatal shooting of an unarmed woman who approached his squad car minutes after calling 911 to report a possible rape behind her home.
+MINNEAPOLIS – A Minneapolis police officer was convicted of third-degree murder Tuesday in the fatal shooting of an unarmed woman who approached his squad car minutes after calling 911 to report a possible rape behind her home, a rare instance of an officer being convicted after asserting he fired in a life-or-death situation.

-Mohamed Noor was convicted of third-degree murder as well as manslaughter in the July 2017 death of Justine Ruszczyk Damond , a 40-year-old dual citizen of the U.S. and Australia.
-He wasn't convicted of the most serious charge of intentional second-degree murder.
+Mohamed Noor was also found guilty of manslaughter in the July 2017 death of Justine Ruszczyk Damond , a 40-year-old dual citizen of the U.S. and Australia whose death bewildered and angered people in both countries.

+Noor, a two-year veteran who had said he felt "called to serve" as a police officer and shifted from a career in business, was acquitted of the most serious charge of intentional second-degree murder.
+But he still faces a presumptive sentence of up to 17 years on the two convictions.

 Noor was handcuffed and taken into custody immediately despite his attorney's request that he be free on bond pending sentencing June 7.
-He showed no visible emotion, but his wife was crying.
+He showed no visible emotion and did not look back at his family, but his wife was crying.

+Members of Damond's family, also in the courtroom, showed no evident emotion.

+Besides the tragic circumstances of the shooting, the case also carried elements of race and immigration.
+Damond, 40, was white; Noor, 33, is among the many Somali immigrants who settled in Minnesota after coming to America due to civil war in his home country.

 Jurors deliberated about five hours Monday and 6½ on Tuesday before reaching a decision.